cloudposse/docs/content/community/code-reviews.md

 make pr/prepare
 ```

 in the root directory of the repository.
 That will format your Terraform code and rebuild the README.
 (If you have done that and the tests still complain about a bad `README`, it is possible you have cached an old version of the builder Docker image.
-Try updating it with `make builder/pull` and run `make pr/prepare` again.)
+Try updating it with `make init && make builder/pull` and run `make pr/prepare` again.)